Twisted Doughnuts

 Ingredients and substitutes

-- Milk - Makes a rich dough but it also gives a deep golden color to the donuts when deep frying.
+- Milk – Makes a rich dough and gives the donuts a deep golden color when deep-frying.
 And if you like light-colored, deep-fried donuts, use water instead of milk.

 - Eggs – Add stability to the dough and make it easy to work with.
 And if you want to make these eggless, use ½ cup of milk instead of eggs.